 The collections of information related to the Regulations are contained in 31 CFR part 501 (the "Reporting, Procedures and Penalties Regulations").
 Pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
 3507), those collections of information have been approved by the Office of Management and Budget under control number 1505-0164.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection of information displays a valid control number.

-List of Subjects in 31 CFR Part 558
+List of Subjects in 31 CFR Part 578

-Administrative practice and procedure, Banks, banking, Blocking of assets, Credit,

-Foreign trade, Penalties, Reporting and recordkeeping requirements, Sanctions, Securities, follows:
+Administrative practice and procedure, Banks, banking, Blocking of assets, Critical infrastructure, Cyber, Cybersecurity, Credit, Foreign trade, Penalties, Reporting and recordkeeping requirements, Sanctions, Securities, Services.